jessicarush/react-notes/events.md

 ## Event Types

-Any event that can be used in JavaScript exists in react.
+Any event that can be used in JavaScript exists in React.
 [See here for the complete list of supported events and related properties](https://reactjs.org/docs/events.html#supported-events).

 **Clipboard Events**
 onCopy